 Lord, hear our prayer.

-We pray for those who have died recently and for those whose anniversaries we recall at this time.
-May they now share in the fullness of the life of the Trinity.
+We pray for those who sleep in Christ, especially those who have died recently and those whose anniversaries occur at this time.
+May they be brought to a full life with Christ.

 Lord, hear us.